expertisesolutions/jekyll-sample-netdev.github.io/pages/registration.md

 {% comment %} **Our regular cancellation policy, which applies in all other cases:**

+{% endcomment %}

+{% comment %}
-{% endcomment %} If you need to cancel before the conference, we can offer you a 50% refund if you contact us early enough.
+If you need to cancel before the conference, we can offer you a 50% refund if you contact us early enough.
 For more information, send an email to [registrar@netdevconf.info](mailto:registrar@netdevconf.info).
+{% endcomment %}